-Before teaching Lesson 1, you should decide how to deal with the issues covered in the chapter Getting Started: the installation of software and the copying of lesson files from the CIB CD to the students' computers.
+Before teaching Lesson 1, you should decide how to deal with the issues covered in the chapter Getting Started: the installation of software and the downloading of lesson files to the students' computers.
 You may wish to prepare course and library folders for your students before the first lesson begins, or have students work through this procedure at the beginning of Lesson 1.